Wednesday, 19 August 2026

 In 2021, the summit in Brdo (Slovenia) was held at the leaders’ level.
 The adopted declaration outlined initiatives to strengthen connectivity within the region and promote both the green and digital transitions.

 Following the renewed impetus on EU enlargement caused by Russia’s invasion of Ukraine, 2022 was particularly active with two meetings.
 In June, leaders convened in Brussels to review progress on EU integration and address challenges arising from the war in Ukraine.
-On 6 December, an EU-Western Balkans Summit was held in Tirana (Albania)—the first ever hosted within the Western Balkans—with discussions covering security, migration, economic development, and countering foreign interference.
+On 6 December, an EU-Western Balkans Summit was held in Tirana (Albania) – the first ever hosted within the Western Balkans—with discussions covering security, migration, economic development, and countering foreign interference.

 The 2023 summit in Brussels continued this trajectory by focusing on advancing gradual integration, building economic resilience, and strengthening cooperation in light of ongoing geopolitical challenges, particularly Russia’s aggression against Ukraine.

-The most recent summit, held on 18 December 2024 in Brussels, further consolidated the EU-Western Balkans partnership, addressing a broad spectrum of topics, from political cooperation to economic development, security, bilateral issues, and migration.
+The most recent summit, hold on 18 December 2024 in Brussels, further consolidated the EU-Western Balkans partnership, addressing a broad spectrum of topics, from political cooperation to economic development, security, bilateral issues, and migration.

 Banner Support The New Union Post